oracle/macaron/docs/source/pages/tutorials/exclude_include_checks.rst

 Prerequisites
 -------------

-* You are expected to have gone through :ref:`this tutorial <detect-malicious-java-dep>`.
+* You are expected to have gone through :ref:`this tutorial <detect-manual-upload-java-dep>`.
 * This tutorial requires a high-level understanding of checks in Macaron and how they depend on each other.
 Please see this :ref:`page <macaron-developer-guide>` for more information.

 ------------------